 Here are my top tips to network effectively when you are on a career break or on maternity leave.

 - Polish your LinkedIn profile and make sure it’s up-to-date.
 Not on LinkedIn?
-You’ll want to know about my free 15 Day Back to Work Essentials challenge.
+You’ll want to know about my free 10 Day LinkedIn Challenge.

-- Join the relevant industry or role LinkedIn groups.
+- Join the relevant industry groups on LinkedIn.
 Comment on discussions, ask interesting questions that give others an opportunity to demonstrate their knowledge, get involved, share posts, comment on posts, post useful articles that you’ve seen.

-- If you know you’re planning to go back to work in say 1 or 2 years, you only need a few minutes, maybe 15-20 minutes a week, to network online.
-If you’re planning to start jobhunting in 3 to 6 months, I’d encourage you to take 10-15 minutes every day.
+- If you know you’re not planning to go back to work for a couple of years, you only need a few minutes, no more than 15-20 minutes a week, to network online.
+If you’re planning to start job hunting in 3 to 6 months, take 10-15 minutes every day.

 - Is there a Facebook group for your industry or your role?
 Or a group for mums in your area.
-If you are planning to start a business in the future, there are some fabulously supportive Facebook groups for mums in business.
-One of my personal favourites is The Business of Mums.
-This group is small and friendly with mums running all types of business from copywriting to yoga teaching, from freelance photography to IT consultant.
-Or if you are going back to a career, join my group The Confident Mother.
+If you plan to start a business, there are some fabulously supportive groups on Facebook.
+One I particularly like is Ruby McGuire’s Rock Your Fabulous Biz (though not specifically aimed at mums).
+Going back to a career?
+Then check out my City Conversations group.
 Follow the discussions and reply to posts where appropriate.
 Be helpful, be friendly.
 People will remember you for that.

-- If you are on maternity leave, make the most of your KIT days to network within your company and externally too perhaps over a lunch or drinks after work, if you have childcare sorted.
+- If you are on maternity leave, make the most of your KIT days to network within your company.
+If you’re taking a KIT day, can you use that time to network over a lunch or drinks after work too?

 - Don’t wait until you NEED to network – by then it’s too late.

-- Check out what meetups might be happening in your local area – does your NCT branch offer Mums Night Out events (you don’t usually need to be a member).
+- Check what is happening in your local area – does your NCT branch offer Mums Night Out events (you don’t usually need to be a member)?
 Have you attended a Women’s Institute meeting?
 What groups spark your interest on Meetup.
 What about hobbies or interests?
 Is there a local group that meets?
 What events are available on Eventbrite?